What is an education plan?

 If want to get a head start on selecting courses before meeting with a counselor, here’s some information about General Education coursework and Major coursework.

-- For English, English as a Second Language, and math placement, take a look at the Math and English First site.
+- For math and English/English as a Second Language placement, view the Math and English First site.

-- View this video on general education to learn how to interpret the guides.
+- View this video to learn how to read the general education guides.

 - An Associate degree, then look for coursework for your major in the Palomar Pathways Mapper tool.
 View this video on how to use the mapper.